fxamacker/cbor/README.md

 __Making this library better__

-* Montgomery Edwards⁴⁴⁸ for contributing float16 conversion code, updating the docs, creating comparison charts & slideshow, filing issues, nudging me to ask for feedback from users, and helping with design of v2.0 and v2.1 API.
+* Montgomery Edwards⁴⁴⁸ for [x448/float16](https://github.com/x448/float16), updating the docs, creating charts & slideshow, filing issues, nudging me to ask for feedback from users, helping with design of v2.0-v2.1 API, and general idea for DupMapKeyEnforcedAPF.
 * Stefan Tatschner for using this library in [sep](https://git.sr.ht/~rumpelsepp/sep), being the 1st to discover my CBOR library, requesting time.Time in issue #1, and submitting this library in a [PR to cbor.io](https://github.com/cbor/cbor.github.io/pull/56) on Aug 12, 2019.
 * Yawning Angel for using this library to [oasis-core](https://github.com/oasislabs/oasis-core), and requesting BinaryMarshaler in issue #5.
 * Jernej Kos for requesting RawMessage in issue #11 and offering feedback on v2.1 API for CBOR tags.
-* ZenGround0 for using this library in [go-filecoin](https://github.com/filecoin-project/go-filecoin), filing "toarray" bug in issue #129, and requesting CBOR BSTR <--> Go array in #133.
+* ZenGround0 for using this library in [go-filecoin](https://github.com/filecoin-project/go-filecoin), filing "toarray" bug in issue #129, and requesting
+CBOR BSTR <--> Go array in #133.
 * Keith Randall for [fixing Go bugs and providing workarounds](https://github.com/golang/go/issues/36400) so we don't have to wait for new versions of Go.

 __Help clarifying CBOR RFC 7049 or 7049bis__